Have you ever wished you could send and receive iMessage on your Windows PC?

 On the contrary, Apple has gone to the extent to make it challenging for Microsoft to add support for Messages.
 So we’re not sure that’s going to happen anytime soon.

 As you may already know, Apple has brought iMessage to the Mac.
-But what about windows users?
+But what about Windows users?
 Can they run iMessage on PC?
-In this step-by-step guide, you’ll learn how to use iMessage on PC.
+In this step-by-step guide, you’ll learn how to use iMessage on a PC.

 How to get iMessage on PC

 We’ll not be using Chrome Remote Desktop or any remote desktop tool.
 For this to work, you’ll need a running Mac computer.
 So you can access it remotely from a PC and use the Messages app.
 This is not a practical solution for most people.
 If you have a Mac computer, why bother to use iMessage on a PC.

 Some websites may recommend using iPadian, which is an iOS or iPad emulator.
 In fact, it doesn’t really let you run iOS apps (DMG files) on your Windows PC.
 It only provides you with a similar look and feel as Apple’s original.
 Don’t waste your time and money on iPadian.

 Read on to find out how to get iMessage on a Windows PC without a Mac.

 There’s actually a simple and easy way to run iMessage on your PC without a Mac computer.
 A new Dell feature called “Dell Mobile Connect” allows Android and iOS users to make calls and send texts right from their PC screen.